 In 1905 Stieglitz and Edward Steichen founded 291, a New York Gallery, that also promoted Avant-Garde work.

-Avant-Garde art was conisdered ahead of the curve, subversive and fell within the period of Pictorialism which ranged from 1885-1915.
+Avant-Garde art was considered ahead of the curve, subversive and fell within the period of Pictorialism which ranged from 1885-1915.
 Pictorialist photographers emphasized beauty, composition, lighting and tonality over documentation of reality.
 And this period came to the forefront through the Photo-Succession movement.

 Tableaux Vivants, or still stage productions where actors would make a freeze frame of a popular scene began in 1830, with Tableux photography following in 1850.
 Oscar Gustave Rejlander, a photographer who worked in this style, is known as the father of fine art photography.

 Fast forward, and staged (or fabricated) photography made it’s way forward in popularity in the 1980s.
 Staged photography, a similar practice to Tableaux, sets a narrative.
 The practice had existed since the invention of photography, but the name wasn’t coined until the 1980s.
-Its rise in poularty is owed to Cindy Sherman, Duane Michaels, Joel-Peter Witten, Thomas Demand, and dabblers in toy photography Laurie SImmons and Arthur Tress.
+Its rise in popularly is owed to Cindy Sherman, Duane Michaels, Joel-Peter Witten, Thomas Demand, and dabblers in toy photography Laurie Simmons and Arthur Tress.

 small-scale tableaux vivants

 or rather small stages, small fabrications?
 Okay, toy photography.

 Toy photography is precisely staged.
 Precisely fabricated.
 There are very few instances where the toy photographer isn’t literally and intricately placing items before the camera.
 While I have photographed museum or store miniatures precisely as they’ve been set, those images are still far from documentary as they are close, intimate looks, compositions I have chosen, lighting I’ve deemed best.